Chaya Czernowin: Education and early career

-Czernowin was born in Haifa and raised in Israel.
-She studied in Israel, Germany, and the United States.
+Czernowin was born on 7 December 1957 in Haifa and raised in Israel.
+She studied in Israel, Germany, and in the United States.
 She also received fellowships to compose in Japan and in Germany.
-Czernowin studied at the Rubin Academy of music at Tel-Aviv University, Bard College, and received her PhD from the University of California, San Diego in 1993.
-At UCSD, she studied with Brian Ferneyhough and Roger Reynolds.
+Czernowin studied at Tel-Aviv University's Rubin Academy of Music and then Bard College before receiving her PhD from the University of California, San Diego (UCSD) in 1993, where she studied with Roger Reynolds and Brian Ferneyhough.

 Czernowin spent several years after her formal studies on residencies and fellowships in Japan, Europe, and the United States.
 She was awarded the Ernst von Siemens Composer Prize in 2003.

 From 1997 to 2006, she was professor of composition at UCSD, and between 2006 and 2009 she was professor of composition at the University of Music and Performing Arts, Vienna.

+Together with Jean-Baptiste Jolly (director of Akademie Schloss Solitude) and with composer Steven Kazuo Takasugi, she founded the Sommerakademie at Schloss Solitude, a biannual course for composers that took place from 2003 until 2017 in Stuttgart, Germany.

+In 2009, she was appointed Walter Bigelow Rosen Professor of Music at Harvard University; she was also the first woman to be appointed professor of composition at both the University of Music and Performing Arts Vienna and Harvard University.